R Lalique Cire Perdue Wasp Vase by Rene Lalique

 They agreed to research the ATO archives for us and several days later responded indicating there is no document in the ATO archives linking René Lalique to the Normandie Clock.
 All our communications with Swatch are documented; there was no phone call or chitchat.

-This should end the ridiculous false claims and false inferences made-up by auction houses that say there is a document in the ATO archives somehow linking René Lalique to the ATO Normandie clock.
+This should end the ridiculous false claims and false inferences made-up by auction houses and their various infamous “Experts” that say there is a document in the ATO archives somehow linking René Lalique to the ATO Normandie clock.
 Sadly, these claims have been made by several auction houses that were informed of the falsity of the claims of René Lalique’s involvement prior to their selling a Normandie clock or a later knock-off/close-copy version of the original commissioned Normandie clock with the claim of Lalique’s involvement.
 Just referring to the knock/off close-copy version as a Normandie Clock is ridiculous especially when you are aware that ATO removed all Normandie and boat owner markings from the original clock in order mass-market their later knock/off close-copy of that original clock.
 That later version was “de-Normandized” and then mass-marketed!
 So the value of the much more common knock/off close-copy mass-market version is not the same as the value of an actual Normandie Clock that has NORMANDIE spelled out on the dial, and the molded boat owners name on the reverse.
 There were a limited number of original Normandie Clocks made, and they were turned over to CGT to give to passengers on the first voyage.
 We have seen some clever wording and false statements in various auction house listings conflating the two clocks when the one they have is the much more common less valuable later knock/off mass-marketed close-copy.

 And as always, if anyone out there in Lalique land thinks we have anything wrong in this announcement, please leave any comments about the announcement at Reality Check.
 We will promptly and cheerfully make any necessary corrections!
 Note that to leave comments you have to register.
 Registration is typcially quick and simple.
 We prefer that comments get made at the previous link where unless they violate our terms of use or are inappropriate in other ways, they will become available to all readers.
 If you don’t want to register and comment in the blog, you can email us at info@rlalique.com with NORMANDIE in the subject line.
 We reserve the right at all times to make use of incoming emails as we see fit, including but not limited to copying and pasting them directly into the appropriate linked section for blog comments on this topic.

-This announcement was updated with additional information, commentary, and commenting options on March 1,3,5 2024.
+This announcement was updated with additional information, commentary, and commenting options on March 1,3,5 2024 and July 4,20 2024.

 Auction Houses We Recommend Typical R. Lalique Collectors Avoid!